Where to Eat – Student Picks

-3. Rollin Pin Cafe — Established in 1993, Rollin Pin Cafe has been a staple of comfort food on the southeastern side of town.
-The 2016 winner of Best Breakfast from the Northwest Arkansas Democrat Gazette, Rollin Pin is known for its breakfast, obviously, as well as the café’s made-fresh-every-day pies.
+3. Rollin Pin Cafe — Established in 1993, Rollin Pin Cafe has been a staple of comfort food on the south eastern side of town.
+The 2016 winner of Best Breakfast from the Northwest Arkansas Democrat Gazette, Rollin Pin is known for its breakfast, obviously, as well as their made-fresh-every-day pies.
 If you see a pie you want on the board, best order it when you order your meal in case they run out.
 Vegetarians rejoice, because you can find delicious choices on the breakfast menu.

 4. Tokyo Sushi & Bar — Located on Dickson Street, Tokyo Sushi opened in 2010 to a town that was just learning how much it loved sushi.
 With a hole-in-the-wall vibe and great lunch specials, Tokyo Sushi attracts diners of many backgrounds for bento boxes and two-thirds for half-price rolls.
 The staff always greets diners with a cheery “Irasshaimase!” and boards on the wall teach customers various Japanese sayings, including seasonal terms and dining phrases in brightly colored Expo Marker.
 Tokyo Sushi is higher on the price scale, like most sushi places, but the atmosphere of the shop brings in a casual atmosphere that some sushi restaurants of Fayetteville can’t capture.